simonalexanderson/StyleGestures/README.md

 # Prerequisites
 The 'environment.yml' contains the required dependencies.

+# Data
+Our preprocessed version of the human locomotion data is available at https://kth.app.box.com/folder/116440954250.
+Download it to the 'data/locomotion' folder.
+The data is pooled from the Edinburgh Locomotion, CMU and HDM05 datasets.
+Please see the included README file for licenses and citations.

+The gesture data is available at http://trinityspeechgesture.scss.tcd.ie/.
+Trinity College Dublin require interested parties to sign a license agreement and receive approval before gaining access the material, so we cannot host it here.
+We are looking to provide preprocessing guidelines and code in the near future.

 # Training
 Edit the 'hparams/xxx.json' file to modify network and traning parameters.
 Start training by running the following command: